kauderk/qwik-chrome-extension-template/README.md

 # Qwik Chrome	Extension Template

 This is a template for creating a Chrome extension using Qwik.
+Specifically, for Options page.

 ## use